apache/druid/docs/api-reference/dynamic-configuration-api.md

 }
 ```

+Custom types define their own matching semantics — they may use different criteria and logic than the `default` type described above.
 If a rule references a type whose extension is not loaded, deserialization fails with an error rather than silently falling back to the default type.

-**Rule matching behavior:**

-- A query must match ALL specified criteria within a rule (AND logic) to be blocked by that rule
-- If any criterion is omitted, empty or null, it matches everything (e.g., omitting `queryTypes` or setting it to null matches all query types)
-- For context matching: if a rule specifies context parameters, queries with missing or null values for those keys will not match
-- At least one criterion must be specified per rule to prevent accidentally blocking all queries
-- A query is blocked if it matches ANY rule in the blocklist (OR logic between rules)

-> **Note:** The `"type"` field is not required for `"default"` rules (existing configs without it continue to work), but including it explicitly is recommended for clarity.

 **Error response:**